-This insect over-winters in warm climates along the gulf coast.
-In the spring of the year adult moths migrate north, beginning the first life cycle of the worm.
+The armyworm over-winters in warm climates along the gulf coast.
+In the spring of the year, adult moths migrate north, beginning the first life cycle of the worm.
 These moths lay their eggs in masses of 50 to 100, covering them with a fuzzy, gray substance that comes from the female.
-In just a few days the eggs hatch and small larva begin searching for food.
-Unlike other army worms, the “fall army worm” feeds continuously!
+In just a few days, the eggs hatch and small larvae begin searching for food.
+Unlike other armyworms, the “fall armyworm” feeds continuously!
 They will feed for two to three weeks before pupating into the soil.
 This feeding period is when they are most likely to destroy your food plots.

-Controlling these pests can be costly but it may be the difference between having a food or not.
+Controlling these pests can be costly, but it may be the difference between having food or not.
 It is important to scout your property on a regular basis.
-The earlier that fall army worms can be detected, the easier they are to control.
+The earlier that fall armyworms can be detected, the easier they are to control.
 Once a worm reaches the adult stage they become less susceptible to insecticides and harder to kill.
 Besides, once they have become adults the majority of the damage to your plot has already been done.

-There are several different insecticides that will control fall army worms.
-Consult with your local Co-op, Farm or Feed store, or contact BioLogic to see what applications are recommend.
+There are several different insecticides that will control fall armyworms.
+Consult with your local co-op, farm or feed store, or contact BioLogic to see what applications are recommended.
 Hopefully you will not have to deal with these pests, but be prepared just in case.